HR Advisor

 Highlight Relevant Experience: In your CV and cover letter, emphasise your experience as an HR generalist.
 Provide specific examples of how you've supported HR business partners or contributed to HR initiatives in previous roles.

-Showcase Your Soft Skills: HR roles require strong interpersonal skills.
+Showcase Your Soft Skills: As an HR Advisor, strong interpersonal skills are crucial.
 Make sure to mention your ability to communicate effectively, work collaboratively within a team, and contribute positively to the workplace culture.

 How to prepare for a job interview at HR Spectrum